Eric-Geisler/Predicting-Wrongful-Convictions-Project/README.md

 All points are futher explained via comments in the notebook.

-1) Reading Data
+## 1) Reading Data

-  -this section imports the necessary pacakages and reads the above data as a csv
+- Imports the necessary packages and reads the dataset as a CSV.

-  -note: have to change the file pathway
+- **Note:** Update the file path before running.

+---

-2) Data Cleaning and Engineering
+## 2) Data Cleaning and Engineering

-  -new columns for all inputs are created with numerical values
+- New columns for all inputs are created with numerical values.

-  -creation of two labels for time spent in prison and sentence length
+- Creation of two labels:
+  - **Time spent in prison**
+  - **Sentence length**

-  -note: specific columns within the factor of official misconduct were transformed to numerical values; these variables were not used in the model but were transformed for future use
+- **Note:** Specific columns within the factor of *official misconduct* were transformed into numerical values.
+These variables were not used in the model but prepared for future use.

-  -note: creation of the sentence length label required bucketization of the original column for sentence length
+- **Note:** Creation of the sentence length label required bucketization of the original column.

+---

-3) Variable Visualizations (Time Spent In Prison)
+## 3) Variable Visualizations (Time Spent in Prison)

-  -boxplots showing the distribution of time spent in prison across levels of the input variables
+- Boxplots showing the distribution of time spent in prison across levels of the input variables.

+---

-4) Variable Visualizations (Sentence Category Number)
+## 4) Variable Visualizations (Sentence Category Number)

-  -boxplots showing the distribution of sentence category number across levels of the input variables
+- Boxplots showing the distribution of sentence category number across levels of the input variables.

+---

-5) Feed Forward Neural Network
+## 5) Feed Forward Neural Network

-  -the model should run as is
+- The model should run as-is.

-  -metrics/visualizations for validation data and testing data are included
+- Metrics and visualizations for **validation data** and **testing data** are included.